A Mother's Day Reflection: Music and Heart from One Mom to Another

 Every time I see my three-year-old spontaneously singing in two languages or creating her own little melodies, I’m reminded why we pour so many hours into Little Chords.
 The research is clear about music’s benefits for young children:

-But knowing these benefits is one thing – making them accessible to busy families is another.
+But knowing these benefits is just one thing; making them accessible to busy families is another.
 That's why we've designed our approach to meet you exactly where you are.

 This Mother’s Day: Our Gift to Your Family